EpsJessen/Specialisterne_uge_4/README.md

 ### To-Dos:

 - [x] Create Connector, class for handling connections to MySQL
-- [ ] Create Populator, class for populating database using Connector
+- [x] Create DB_From_Csv, class for populating database using Connector
   - [ ] Refactor to handle multiple tables with FK relations
 - [ ] Create CRUD, class for making **relevant** CRUD calls using Connector
   - [ ] Analyse database for relevant calls